afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 >  2. Look at both the error in heading and the in position relative to the closest point on the path
 >  3. Define an intuitive steering law to  :
 >     1. Correct heading error
->     2. correct position error
+>     2. Correct position error
 >     3. Obey max steering angle bounds

 **Heading Control Law**

 <img src="./resources/w6/l3-heading-cl.png" width="300" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Combine three requirements :
+Combine three requirements :
- - Steer to align heading with desired heading (proportianal to heading error)
+- Steer to align heading with desired heading (proportional to heading error)

 $$
 \delta(t) = \psi(t)